d180cf/dcnn-eval/README.md

 Green means the stone is likely to survive even if the opponent starts.
 Red means the stone is likely to die if the opponent starts.
+The solution here is white plays at `B2` or `A2` to capture the group.

 On the original setup, the NN thinks that the black stones are dead.
 It also thinks that playing at `A1` doesn't help saving the group.